MishraShardendu22/Real-Time-Chat-Application/README.md

 # [WhatsGram2.0](https://whatsgram2-0-front-1.onrender.com/)
+## Before Using Front-End Please click this link once and let it open : [BackEnd](https://whatsgram2-0-back.onrender.com)

 **WhatsGram2.0** is a real-time chat application where users can connect and chat with others on the platform.
 It provides a seamless experience for sending and receiving messages.